RoelofSetsFire/data-processing-1/info/20 Components.md

 To complete this part of the course, you will need to attend weekly workshop sessions, usually on Mondays at 13:00.
 Some of the work will be done in class and there is regular sharing of work by way of informal presentations.
 All assignments are released on Mondays and are due by Friday, at 23:59.
 Some of the assignments have to be handed in individually, and other are handed in by a single representative per group.
-You will be assigned to a group during the first design session.
+You will be assigned to a group during the first workshop session.

 Topics by week are: